amazon-connect/amazon-connect-chat-ui-examples/mobileChatExamples/androidChatExample/README.md

   - If the user chooses to restore, the module starts a new chat session with the existing `contactId`, creates a new participant connection, and then fetches the transcript.
   - If the user opts for a new chat, the module deletes the stored `contactId` and `participantToken` from the storage, ensuring a fresh start.
 The chat begins with no prior context, emulating the start of a new conversation.

+      > There will be a new `initialContactId` when chat is rehydrated.
+The existing `contactId` will only be used as the `sourceContactId`.
+You may need to use the new `initialContactId` for the `CreateParticipantConnection` call or other APIs if you want to operate on the new contact.

 - **Deleting Stored Values:**
   For users who opt to start a new chat, the module ensures that previous session identifiers are cleared.
 This action prevents any overlap or confusion between different chat sessions.
 By removing the `participantToken` and `contactId`, the ChatViewModel guarantees that the new chat session does not carry over any data or context from previous sessions.